Honda Oil Dilution

 The number one thing is to perform regular oil changes.
 On these engines, the oil change recommendation is to be done every 9,000 miles.
 But if you want to play it on the safe side.
 The best would be to flush your oil every 6,000 miles.

-Or, if you are really into it, you can take a sample from your oil to a lab.
-Then they will check based on the mileage of how much the oil is diluted and will specify to you the right intervals that you should follow if you want to avoid this problem to become worse and possibly damaging your engine.
+Or, if you are really into it, you can take a sample of your oil to a lab.
+Then they will check based on the mileage of how much the oil is diluted and will specify to you the right intervals that you should follow if you want to avoid this problem becoming worse and possibly damaging your engine.

 Another good tip when it comes to Honda oil dilution is to take your car more often on longer trips.
 This will guarantee that the engine heats up well and also performs as it should.